smraza547/AghaKhomeiniTribute/README.md

 Tribute Page created for Grand Ayatollah Khomeini

-Built using HTML and CSS(Css Grid concepts were applied).
+Built using HTML and CSS.
 This is fully mobile responsive.

   [Click Here to visit my Website!][web_link]